 Not everyone will echo this sentiment, but we are sure a lot will.
 Staying 6 feet apart sounds simple enough, but having that invisible barrier between you and another person (especially if it is a friend or loved one), can create an even wider distance in terms of isolation.

 You can no longer give your best friend a hug or shake the hand of a colleague.
 Instead, people have developed a natural instinct to actually refrain from touching.
 Avoiding even walking past someone has been a very isolating experience for many.

 2. Just How Much Our Everyday Heroes are Willing to Sacrifice for Us

-By everyday heroes we of course mean the ones without capes.
-The healthcare workers and frontline workers that put their lives on the line every day so that they can better and even save the life of another.
+By everyday heroes, we, of course, mean the ones without capes.
+The healthcare workers and frontline workers put their lives on the line every day so that they can better and even save the life of another.

 3. Just How Much You Need to Touch Your Face